1934 Cincinnati Reds season

 The 1934 Cincinnati Reds season was a season in American baseball.
 The team finished eighth and last in the National League with a record of 52–99, 42 games behind the St. Louis Cardinals.
-Their .344 winning percentage remains the lowest in franchise history and the 99 losses were the worst in the franchise history until the 1982 Reds lost 101 games.
+Their .344 winning percentage remains the lowest in franchise history and the 99 losses were the worst in franchise history until the 1982 Reds lost 101 games.
 Because the schedule did not have 162 games at this time, and the Reds only won 52 games this season compared to 1982, when they lost 101 games, when at the same time winning 61 games, nine more than this team, the 1934 Reds are actually a weaker team than the 1982 team, thus making this team the worst in franchise history overall.

 Off-season

-In February 1934, Powel Crosley Jr. purchased the Cincinnati Reds Sidney Weil to become the owner of the ballclub.
-Crosley kept the team from going bankrupt and possibly leaving Cincinnati.
-After Crosley purchased the club, team general manager Larry MacPhail insisted that Redland Field be renamed in honor of the man who had saved the team.
-The park was renamed Crosley Field, and Crosley himself took the opportunity to advertise his Crosley cars.
+In February 1934, Powel Crosley Jr. purchased the Reds from Sidney Weil.
+He kept the team from going bankrupt and possibly leaving Cincinnati.
+General manager Larry MacPhail insisted that Redland Field be renamed in honor of the man who had saved the team.
+The park was renamed Crosley Field, and Crosley himself took the opportunity to advertise his Crosley automobiles.

-After purchasing the team, Crosley hired Red Barber as the Reds play-by-play commentator on WSAI.
+After purchasing the team, the owner hired Red Barber as the Reds play-by-play commentator on WSAI.

 Following the 1933 season, the club fired manager Donie Bush after a 58–94 season.
 The Reds did not name a replacement until later in the off-season.

 On November 15, 1933, the Reds traded second baseman George Grantham to the New York Giants in exchange for pitcher Glenn Spencer.
 Spencer had a record of 0–2 with a 5.13 ERA in 17 games with the Giants in 1933.
 He previously pitched with the Pittsburgh Pirates, and led the league in games finished in 1930 with 22.

 Two days later, on November 17, Cincinnati traded away pitcher Red Lucas and outfielder Wally Roettger to the Pittsburgh Pirates for outfielder Adam Comorosky and second baseman Tony Piet.
-Lucas, who had been with the Reds since 1926, earned a record of 109-99 and a 3.64 ERA in 257 games with the team.
+Lucas, who had been with the Reds since 1926, earned a record of 109–99 and a 3.64 ERA in 257 games with the team.
 He led the National League in complete games on three occasions (1929, 1931 and 1932), and led the league in shutouts in 1928.
 Comorosky played in 64 games with the Pirates in 1933, hitting .284 with a home run and 15 RBI.
 His best season was in 1930, when Comorosky hit .313 with 12 home runs, 119 RBI and leading the league with 23 triples and 33 sacrifice bunts.
 Piet had an average of .323 with a home run and 42 RBI in 107 games with Pittsburgh in 1933.

 Less than a week later, on November 23, the Reds selected shortstop Gordon Slade off of waivers from the St. Louis Cardinals.
 Slade struggled in 1933, hitting .113 with 3 RBI in 39 games.